Effects Of Stress: Positive And Negative

 As stress is a reaction of a person’s body to certain challenges or demands, it can even be positive at times (especially in short bursts).
 It’s the same feeling that lets a person complete a challenge or meet some deadline.
 However, this feeling becomes an absolute threat to a person’s (emotional or physical) health when it is long-lasting.

 Let’s Know About The Kinds Of Stress

 - Acute Stress: The short-term stress that comes and goes away in a brief time is known as acute stress.
 This kind of stress often turns out to be a positive one.
 It strikes you when you do something new or exciting.
 It can raise your heartbeats, make you sweat a little or give you shivers.
 Everyone is quite familiar with this feeling.
 Each one of us comes face to face with this ‘acute stress’ many a time in our life.

 - Chronic Stress: This is the kind of stress that’s long-lasting as well as troublesome.
-It often strikes the people who are struggling with something; the people who have some kind of tension that makes them overthink; or the people who remain sad and dejected most of the times.
+It often strikes the people who are struggling with something; the people who have some kind of tension that makes them overthink; or the people who remain sad and dejected most of the time.
 The thing is that it often remains unrecognized by people.
 They become so used to it that they fail to realize it’s actually a problem.
 This kind of stress can last for days, months, years or maybe longer.
-It can cause a great deal of harm to a person’s emotional as well as physical health.
+It can cause a great deal of harm to a person’s emotions as well as physical health.

 Some More Good And Bad Effects Of Stress And Related Tips

 - Stress can act as a motivator at times.

 - Though it has numerous ill-effects, it is also necessary for a person to survive.

 - According to national and international surveys, the main reasons behind chronic stress in people are unemployment and money issues.

 - Stress is the same feeling that makes a person act in danger or any other situation for that matter.